mcaceresb/stata-gtools/docs/usage/gtools.md

 gtools [, options]
 ```

-See `gtools, examples` for examples of hwo to use available gtools functions.
+See `gtools, examples` for examples of how to use available gtools functions.

 Options
 -------